|

 Biography

-Bob Margolis (Born 1949) is a native New Yorker.
-He studied recorder with Bernard Krainis and pursued the study of music at Brooklyn College before transferring to the University of California at Berkley, where he studied design.
+He studied recorder with Bernard Krainis and pursued the study of music at Brooklyn College before transferring to the University of California at Berkeley, where he studied design.
 He later returned to Brooklyn College, completing his Bachelor of Arts degree in speech and television production in 1974.
 Margolis subsequently studied composition under William Schimmel and Robert Starer and orchestration with Arnold Rosner.
 He earned his Master of Arts degree from Brooklyn College in 1977.

 Works for Winds